alonsoir/IfRemovingARealUseCase/Post.md

 ```

 ## The execution
-### 1 - Flatten the if structure
+### 1 - Flatten the if-structure
-The idea here is to transform the nested if structure into a sequence of flat ifs in order to isolate
+The idea here is to transform the nested if-structure into a flat sequence of `if` clauses in order to isolate
 and explicit each single condition.
-To do so with very small steps, we are going to remove all the `else` parts of the ifs, by transforming
+To do so with very small steps, we are going to remove the `else` part of each `if` clause, by transforming
-each one into an if with the condition which is the negation of the original.
+such part into an `if` clause whose condition is the negation of the original one.
-In the following piece of code, you can notice how the outer if-else has become a couple of conditions,
+In the following piece of code, you can notice how the outer if-else has become a couple of `if` clauses,
 one for the original condition `flight.isOneWay()` and the other one with the opposite condition `!flight.isOneWay()`
 ([Source code](https://github.com/bonfa/IfRemovingARealUseCase/blob/a49340d05153074158cc59c130de6875276a92ab/src/main/java/it/fbonfadelli/hand_baggage/HandBaggageInformationFactory.java))
 ```diff